Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 # Literature
 An sublist of documents which were used to implement firmware algorithms.
 Documents of special topics will be created in the other specialized robot documents.
 I only list documents or links that I think are excellent.

+* Wikipedia is always a great source.
+I use english and my own language page about a specific topic, because they often differ in details and comprehensibility.

 Rotation calculations:
 * "Metrics for 3D Rotations: Comparison and Analysis" by Du Q. Hyunh.
 Helped me understand rotation matrix, quaternions and distances between